 Films — Animation

-- Phoebes, one of the good characters in The Hunchback of Notre Dame, has an affable light grey horse named Achilles.
+- The Hunchback of Notre Dame: Phoebus, one of the good characters, has an affable light grey horse named Achilles.

 - Cinderella: The horse Major, is light grey and morally on the side of good.